micahwierenga/dom-manipulation-and-events/readme.md

 - Be resourceful Googlers

 ##Select & Modify: Str8-up H4cked
-*This workshop will be a guided, but self-driven.*
+*This workshop will be guided, but self-driven.*

 The consultant will introduce each mission, allow time for developers to work on it, and then give a suggested solution before moving on.